pharmbio/robotlab/cellpainter/sop.md

    the dispenser on air, a plate is optional.
 Using liquids and a plate will not work, the plate will overflow.

-4. Use the windows computer and go to http://10.10.0.55:5000.
+4. Use the windows computer and go to the gui at http://10.10.0.55:5000.

 5. Select `time-bioteks` and enter the protocol directory name.
 Start!

-6. Afterwards, go back to the main menu and go to _show logs_.
-Toggle _show all_ and then select the new log files.
+6. Go back to the main page and go to _show logs_.
+Toggle _show all_ and check the boxes for the new log files.
     Press _add timings_.

 The remaining steps save the timings to version control.
 They are not strictly required to start using the protocol directory.

-1. Use `pharmbio@NUC-robotlab` in the directory for the repo, `~/robot-cellpainter/`.
+1. Use `pharmbio@NUC-robotlab` in the directory for the repo, `~/robotlab/`.

-2. Use `git status` and `git diff` to see that `estimates.json` and `protocol_paths.json` are correctly updated.
+2. Use `git status` and `git diff` to see that `cellpainter/estimates.json` and `cellpainter/protocol_paths.json` are correctly updated.

 3. Commit and push the changes:

    ```
-   git add estimates.json protocol_paths.json
+   git add cellpainter/estimates.json cellpainter/protocol_paths.json
    git commit -m 'Add time estimates for a new protocol directory'
    git push
    ```

 ## Update robotarm timings

-1. Run a protocol including the moves you need.
+1. Run a protocol containing the missing moves.

-2. Afterwards, go back to the main menu and go to _show logs_.
-Toggle _show all_ and then select the new log files.
+2. Go back to the main page and go to _show logs_.
+Toggle _show all_ and check the boxes for the new log files.
     Press _add timings_.

 The remaining steps save the timings to version control.
-They are not strictly required to start using the protocol directory.
+They are not strictly required to start using the new timings.

-1. Use `pharmbio@NUC-robotlab` in the directory for the repo, `~/robot-cellpainter/`.
+1. Use `pharmbio@NUC-robotlab` in the directory for the repo, `~/robotlab/`.

-2. Use `git status` and `git diff` to see that `estimates.json` is correctly updated.
+2. Use `git status` and `git diff` to see that `cellpainter/estimates.json` and `cellpainter/protocol_paths.json` are correctly updated.

 3. Commit and push the changes:

    ```
-   git add estimates.json protocol_paths.json
+   git add cellpainter/estimates.json cellpainter/protocol_paths.json
-   git commit -m 'Add new robotarm timings'
+   git commit -m 'Add time estimates for a new protocol directory'
    git push
    ```